Traffic Offense Attorney in Fort Worth, TX

 Fort Worth Lawyer for Traffic Offenses

-If you received a speeding or any other kind of traffic ticket in Tarrant County, you should strongly consider having legal counsel fight to get fines reduced or charges dismissed.
-Townsend, Gebhardt & Eppes, PLLC represents clients who have been ticketed for traffic offenses in Fort Worth, Arlington, Weatherford, Cleburne, and many other surrounding areas in North Central Texas.
+If you received a speeding ticket or any other kind of traffic ticket in Tarrant County, you should strongly consider having legal counsel fight to get fines reduced or charges dismissed Gebhardt and Eppes, PLLC represents clients who have been ticketed for driving offenses in Fort Worth, Arlington, Weatherford, Cleburne, and many other surrounding areas in North Central Texas.

-Our Fort Worth ticket attorneys have more than three decades of combined legal experience.
-The attorneys can review your citation and discuss your options as soon as you call 817-502-3600 to take advantage of a free initial consultation.
+Our Fort Worth traffic offenses attorneys have more than three decades of combined legal experience.
+The attorneys can review your citation and discuss your options as soon as you call (817) 502-3600 to take advantage of a free initial consultation.

 Information Center for Tarrant County Traffic Offenses

 - Which kind of traffic violations does your firm handle?

 - Where can I learn more about traffic tickets in Fort Worth and the Lone Star State?

 Moving violations (also called traffic offenses) are defined under Title 37 Texas Administrative Code § 15.89 as being acts “committed in connection with the operation of a motor vehicle on a public street or highway, which constitutes a hazard to traffic and is prohibited by state law or city ordinance.”
 The Administrative Code lists more than 200 traffic infractions that constitute moving violations in Texas.

 Some of the most common ones that Gebhardt and Eppes, PLLC handles include, but are not limited to:

 - Leaving the Scene of an Accident;